 - $5,000 for damage to property of another person

-Using the above example, even if you are seriously injured in a car accident, the at-fault driver’s insurance company may only be required to pay you $15,000 for your injuries.
+Using the car accident compensation examples above, even if you are a car accident victim and seriously injured, the at-fault driver’s insurance company may only be required to pay you $15,000 for your injuries.
 Keep in mind, these are only the minimum limits and many drivers carry more coverage.
-But insurance limits are an important concept when evaluating a car accident claim.
+But insurance limits are an important concept when evaluating a car accident lawsuit.

 Full tort and limited tort refer to one's ability to sue for pain and suffering damages after a car crash in Pennsylvania.
 Limited tort coverage provides less ability to sue for damages sustained in a collision.
 Limited tort is often more affordable than full tort insurance.
 Let’s explore the pros and cons of full tort and limited tort coverages in detail.